cisagov/dotgov-home/pages/registration/registration.md

 * [Step 5: Add name server addresses (if not done yet)](#step-5-add-name-server-addresses-if-not-done-yet)

 ### Step 0: Choose a great name
 Your domain name represents your organization and your services to the world online.
 Good domain names are memorable, easy to say out loud (like over the phone or in a presentation), and must follow the [general naming requirements]({{_site.baseurl_}}/registration/requirements/#naming-requirements) and [specific rules]({{_site.baseurl_}}/registration/requirements/#specific-requirements) your organization type is subject to.
+(In practice, these requirements usually limit the range of potential names to only a few.)

 Once you've reviewed the naming requirements, [check](https://domains.dotgov.gov/dotgov-web/registration/whois.xhtml) to make sure your desired name hasn't already been registered.